-Each type of meat that can be eaten has a different sustainability footprint.
+Each type of meat produced for consumption has a different sustainability footprint.

 That sustainability footprint can be influenced by different factors.